dciabrin/ngdevkit/nullsound/doc/nss.md

   - Only the `sequence` macro type can used to configure SSG properties.
 Macro types `ADSR` and `LFO` are not supported and there is no plan to support them.

   - Within a sequence macro, each step is 1 tick long.
 That is, each time the YM2610 triggers an IRQ during music playback, a step of the macro is being evaluated.
 Unlike in Furnace, there is no native support in NSS for step length or step delay.

   - Macro looping is currently different from what Furnace allows.
 Currently, NSS groups property updates by steps.
 When the loop is reached, it starts again from the configured step, which means all properties are re-evaluated from this step.
 This means you can't have loops for two different properties.
 This is going to improve in the future to match Furnace's semantics.

   - SSG Auto-envelope feature is currently broken, SSG instruments using that feature can be processed by `nsstool`, but the resulting playback is invalid.
 Do not use it.

-* If you use SSG in your Furnace module, and SSG instruments use the SSG noise channel, be aware that this will prevent you from fading out your module while it's playing.
-This is because the YM2610 has no support in hardware to change the volume of the noise channel.
+* If you use SSG in your Furnace module, and SSG instruments uses the volume envelope bit for the channel, be aware that this will prevent you from fading out your module while it's playing.
+This is because the YM2610 has no support in hardware to change the volume of the envelope generator.

 ## Currently supported Furnace FX